nyx-space/hifitime/README.md

 # Changelog

+## 3.9.0 (WIP)

++ Update to der version 0.7.x.
++ Introduce %y formatter by @gwbres in https://github.com/nyx-space/hifitime/pull/268
++ **Possible breaking change**: Fix day of year computation by @ChristopherRabotin in https://github.com/nyx-space/hifitime/pull/273

+## 3.8.5

+Changes from 3.8.2 are only dependency upgrades until this release.

+Minimum Supported Rust version bumped from 1.64 to **1.70**.

 ## 3.8.2
 + Clarify README and add a section comparing Hifitime to `time` and `chrono`, cf. [#221](https://github.com/nyx-space/hifitime/issues/221)
 + Fix incorrect printing of Gregorian dates prior to to 1900, cf. [#204](https://github.com/nyx-space/hifitime/issues/204)